Updated: Mar 29

 "Our planet is headed for disaster.
 We need to learn how to work with nature, rather than against it." - David Attenborough: A Life On Our Planet (Netflix documentary)

-If you haven't seen David Attenborough's 2020 documentary yet, it is both horrifying and hopeful that all of those currently living on Earth will make conscious choices today to change their habits for the benefit of our children and grandchildren.
+If you haven't seen David Attenborough's 2020 documentary yet, it is both horrifying at what we've done to our planet, and hopeful that all of those currently living on Earth will make conscious choices today to change their habits for the benefit of our children and grandchildren.

 There are things we can do that will have major impacts like voting for representatives who make commitments to the environment, reducing our air travel, and using less plastics.